Welcome to today's edition of the Rush 24-7 podcast.

 Everybody thinks they can get involved in politics here.

-No big uh, no big shake there.
+No big shake there.

-And the polar bears are gonna put the kabosh on Alaska oil development until now the Alaskan oil industry and polar bears have coexisted peacefully, but proposals by the U.S. government to list polar bears as endangered by global warming have cast a shadow on oil development on the north slope of Alaska.
+Until now, the Alaskan oil industry and polar bears have coexisted peacefully, but proposals by the U.S. government to list polar bears as endangered by global warming have cast a shadow on oil development on the North Slope of Alaska.

 So, here we go.